Center for Orthopaedics and Sports Medicine

 The increasing involvement in sports is excellent news for the health of the nation, but it does make musculoskeletal injuries more common.
-Michael Blackwell, MD, at the Center for Orthopaedics and Sports Medicine in Tomball and Shenandoah, Texas, is a highly skilled orthopedic and sports medicine specialist who excels in treating sports injuries of all kinds.
+Michael Blackwell, MD, at the Center for Orthopaedics and Sports Medicine in Tomball and The Woodlands, Texas, is a highly skilled orthopedic and sports medicine specialist who excels in treating sports injuries of all kinds.
 If you’ve hurt yourself playing and need a sports medicine expert, call the Center for Orthopaedics and Sports Medicine today or request an appointment using the online booking tool.

 Sports medicine is a specialty that revolves around treating sports injuries and optimizing performance.